thewoolleyman/boxbuilder/README.markdown

 To build a custom box, you must override the variables found in the sample default config file.
 The easiest way to do this is to:

-1. Copy the sample boxbuilderrc\_download\_default config file and publish it in your own git repo (you can create one for free on github)
+1. Copy the sample boxbuilderrc\_download\_example config file and publish it in your own git repo (you can create one for free on github)
 2. Edit the variables in it to point to your own chef repositories, config path, and json path (and any other variables you want to add/override).
 3. Create or reuse custom chef cookbooks in your chef repositories at which you pointed.
 If you wish, you can fork or copy the default ones and customize them.